-A. By completing two units of language study at the second-year college level (through the Wellesley course numbered 202, or, in the case of Latin, 201); or
+By completing study of a language through the second-year college level (through the Wellesley course numbered 202, or, in the case of Latin, 201); or

 This is a two-part requirement.
-All students must fulfill both a basic-skills component and an overlay-course component.
+All students must fulfill both a quantitative reasoning (QR) component and a data literacy (DL) component.

-To complete the QR requirement, all students must also pass a QR-overlay course that involves analyzing and interpreting data in a scientific or social context.
-The Committee on Curriculum and Academic Planning has designated courses in various departments as QR-overlay courses; they are identified as such in the individual course descriptions in the Wellesley College Catalog.
-You can also check the QR home page for an updated list of QR-overlay courses.
-A score of 5 (4 for students who entered before fall 2006) on the AP statistics exam also satisfies the QR-overlay requirement.
+To complete the DL component of the requirement, all students must also pass a data literacy (formerly QR overlay) course that involves analyzing and interpreting data in a scientific or social context.
+The Committee on Curriculum and Academic Planning has designated courses in various departments as DL courses; they are identified as such in the individual course descriptions in the Wellesley College Catalog.
+You can also check the QR home page for an updated list of DL courses.
+A score of 5 on the AP statistics exam is equivalent to completing QR/STAT 150: Introduction to Data Literacy and therefore satisfies the Data Literacy component of the requirement.